コンテンツにスキップ

 However, once you understand the plot and the meaning of the movements, Noh is a fascinating and entertaining form of theatre.

-At the Kamakura Noh Stage, an explanation is given at the beginning so that even first-time viewers can enjoy the show.
-During the performance, the lines, called "utai," are provided in easy-to-understand modern Japanese and English subtitles.
+At the Kamakura Noh Stage, an explanation is given at the beginning so that even first-time viewers can enjoy the performance.
+During the performance, the lines, called "utai," are translated into easy-to-understand modern Japanese and subtitled in English.
 These are projected onto monitors set up in three locations within the theater, making for an approachable Noh performance.

-Noh is a classical Japanese performing art that allows you to feel the accumulation of 700 years in everything from the stage, script, Noh masks, costumes, instruments, direction, composition, form, vocalization, and pronunciation, and allows you to experience the vestiges of the past.
-Please come and enjoy it at the "Noh Learning Event."
+Noh is a classical Japanese performing art that allows you to feel the accumulation of 700 years of history and learn about the past, from the stage, script, Noh masks, costumes, instruments, direction, composition, form, voice production, and pronunciation.
+Please come and enjoy it at the "Noh Learning Society."

 (Stage photo: Nakamori Kanta, photography: Komai Sosuke)